anhinga/fluid/AtPartyTalk.md

 a continuous framework.
-In this particular case, one takes an alphabet, and takes as many dimensions as there are letters in the alphabet, and a character is represented by a vector having 1 in the coordinate correponding to this character, and zeros in other coordinates, and then general vectors in this space have an interpretation as distributions over characters.
+In this particular case, one takes an alphabet, and takes as many dimensions as there are letters in the alphabet, and a character is represented by a vector having 1 in the coordinate corresponding to this character, and zeros in other coordinates, and then general vectors in this space have an interpretation as distributions over characters.